 Finally, the check number is simply printed for your own administrative records.
 It can be useful to note the check number while paying suppliers, preventing vendor fraud, or for auditors to match payment records.

-Reverse search the bank
+Reverse search the bank with an ABA routing number lookup

 In case you have the ABA routing number but not the bank, there are other online services to help find the financial institution.
 It’s simple – just open the page, input the routing number to the American Bankers Association lookup page and you should find what you need!